GamerFlix/foundryvtt-api-guide/maximum-zoom-module.md

 ## Hooks and adjusting the CONFIG

 Many aspects of Foundry can be adjusted by simply making changes to the global `CONFIG` object.
 Among the ability of registering new door sounds and making changes to system behaviour (if supported by the system) this also includes the goal of this Module: Changing the maximum zoom level.
 Either by digging around in the console, asking somebody else who has done so or looking at the source code you will come to find that the maximum zoom level is controlled by the value set in  `CONFIG.Canvas.maxZoom`.
+Likewise `CONFIG.Canvas.minZoom` configures how far you can zoom out.
+For the sake of brevity only `maxZoom` is mentioned below but you could feasibly replace it with `minZoom` should you wish to configure that instead.

 While we could simply assign a new value to this in a Macro and be done, this would need to be manually reapplied after each reload which is why a Module that sets it for us is much more suitable.